 You can customize your experience with detachable lumbar and neck pillows, which can also be adjusted to your build.
 The EasySMX memory foam chair might not have all the bells and whistles, but it's a solid pick if you're looking for something you can sit in for long hours without putting too much stress on your neck and back.

-If you've lucky enough to not be price conscious, you won't regret investing in the Razer Iskur.
+If you're lucky enough to not be price-conscious, you won't regret investing in the Razer Iskur.
 While the lumbar support provided by detachable pillows on other gaming chairs is nice, Razer takes it to the next level by building in a lumbar pad with a pulley system.
 That lets you pop out the cushion up to 26 degrees without having to fiddle with any straps and worrying about them hiking up or sliding down.

-The chair is easy for one person to assemble and Razer even set up a tutorial video in case you have some issues flipping through the manual.
-All of the materials are high quality, from the memory foam pillow with Razer embroidered on it to the 4D armrests, which can be adjusted to support your elbows or wrists based on your posture.
+The chair is easy for one person to assemble, and Razer even set up a tutorial video if you have issues flipping through the manual.
+All materials are high quality, from the memory foam pillow with Razer embroidered on it to the 4D armrests, which can be adjusted to support your elbows or wrists based on your posture.

 Like the name implies, the EasySMX Big and Tall gaming chair is made with the comfort of larger players in mind.
 It's designed for weights of up to 350 pounds and eschews the traditional racecar seat design that can be restrictive on your sides and backseat.
 The chair's back is also adjustable to make it more comfortable for players with broad shoulders to settle in.

-It comes in gray and red accents depending on whether you're looking for something subtle or high energy.
-The armrests are highly adjustable and a removable lumbar pillow and headrest provide additional comfort.
-One issue though is that the head pillow is U-shaped rather than the more standard bar and can pinch your ears when you lay back.
+It comes in gray and red accents, depending on whether you're looking for something subtle or high-energy.
+The armrests are highly adjustable, and a removable lumbar pillow and headrest provide additional comfort.
+One issue is that the head pillow is U-shaped rather than the more standard bar and can pinch your ears when you lay back.

-The chair is large and heavy, which makes it a bit hard to assemble alone.
-But once you get it going it's a great fit for players who won't be comfortable in a typical gaming chair meant to hug a smaller frame.
+The chair is large and heavy, making it hard to assemble alone.
+But once you get it going, it's a great fit for players who won't be comfortable in a typical gaming chair meant to hug a smaller frame.